SCUT-DLVCLab/Document-AI-Recommendations/Datasets/datasets_vie.md

     </a>
 </p>

 CORD is an English receipt dataset proposed by Colva AI.
 1000 samples are currently publicly available, 800 for training, 100 for validation, and 100 for testing.
-The receipt images are obtained through cameras, hence inteference like paper bending and background noise may inevitably occur.
+The receipt images are obtained through cameras, hence interference like paper bending and background noise may inevitably occur.
 The data contains high-quality annotations, key labels for each words and linking between entities are provided.
 The dataset contains a total of four main key information categories such as payment information, and each main category can be further divided into 30 sub-key fields.
 Unlike other datasets, entities in CORD are hierarchically related.
 Models should be able to extract all the structured fields, which makes the task challenging.

 <p align=center>
     <img src="../img/dataset_img/CORD_1.png" width=600>